Flutter Push

 Deeplink or External URL (iOS)

-A deeplink helps you open a particular activity in your app after a click on the notification.
-If left empty, the notification on click will open the launcher activity of the app.
-Deep links allow you to land the user on a particular part of your app.
+A deeplink helps you open a particular activity in your app after clicking the notification.
+If left empty, the notification opens the launcher activity of the app after clicking.
+Deep links allow you to land the users on a particular part of your app.
 Your app's OpenURL method is called with the deep link specified here.
 If you want to use external URLs, you will have to whitelist the IPs or provide http/https before the URL so that the SDK can appropriately handle them.
 For more information, refer to Deeplinking.

-With CleverTap Flutter SDK, you can implement custom handling for URLs of in-app notification CTAs, push notifications, and app Inbox messages.
+With CleverTap Flutter SDK, you can implement custom handling In-App notification CTAs, Push Notifications, and App Inbox message URLs.

 Check that your class conforms to the CleverTapURLDelegate